House Republicans make their case for President Biden impeachment inquiry at first hearing

 “We’re 62 hours away from shutting down the government of the United States of America and Republicans are launching an impeachment drive, based on a long debunked and discredited lie,” said Rep. Jamie Raskin, the top Democrat on the Oversight panel.

 Raskin questioned the legitimacy of the hearing since the House has not voted to formally launch the impeachment inquiry.
-He said Republicans are rehashing five-year-old allegations from Donald Trump, who is Biden’s chief rival in 2024, first raised during the former president's first impeachment in 2019.
+He said Republicans are rehashing five-year-old allegations raised by Donald Trump, who is Biden’s chief rival in 2024, during the former president's 2019 impeachment over Ukraine.

 “They don’t have a shred of evidence against President Biden for an impeachable offense,” he said.